-MDS Awareness Day is being marked this year by using poetry to describe the many issues faced by patients and their families.
+MDS Awareness Day was marked in 2019 by using poetry to describe the many issues faced by patients and their families.

 MDS can affect you in different ways – some obvious, some much less so.
 Some hit you in ways you could not ever imagine.
 The plain physical symptoms can be fairly easy to talk about.
 The deep fatigue experienced by many, however, is harder to explain and patients struggle with the loss of independence it creates.

 The emotional issues are the hardest to broach.
 People can’t even start to talk about it, or don’t know how.
 This is why, it is sometimes easier to express these difficult feelings in poetry – as an outlet, which everyone can identify with, and may help them express their own emotions.